DataDog/integrations-core/amazon_msk/README.md

 Amazon Managed Streaming for Apache Kafka (MSK) is a fully managed service that makes it easy to build and run applications that use Apache Kafka to process streaming data.

-You can collect metrics from this integration in two ways—with the [Datadog Agent](#setup) or with a [Crawler][18] that collects metrics from CloudWatch.
+You can collect metrics from this integration in two ways-with the [Datadog Agent](#setup) or with a [Crawler][18] that collects metrics from CloudWatch.

 ## Setup